ghumphr/brainuploader/docs/README.md

 - System should be hardened against attacks by automated testing

 ## Resource Hog
-As a resource hog, I want to use large quantities of computing resources with no reasonable purpose.
+As a resource hog, I want to use large quantities of computing resources so I can do unreasonable things.

 ### Mitigation Criteria
 - One account per email address